 The THSCMP has increased public awareness of coastal issues through the students themselves, as well as through media reports and presentations at conferences.
+Port Isabel High School students presented THSCMP to coastal visitors at the Winter Outdoor Wildlife Expo (WOWE) in January 2016, at the South Padre Island Birding Center.
+One student gave an overview of the Program to the entire group while the rest of the students created teams to demonstrate the data collection activities.
+Tiffany Caudle presented a talk on the scientific impacts of the

-At a symposium held in March of this year, Tiffany Caudle presented a talk on the scientific impacts of the THSCMP at the Texas Chapter of the American Shore and Beach Preservation Association Symposium in Corpus Christi, Texas.
+THSCMP at the Texas Chapter of the American Shore and Beach Preservation Association Symposium in Corpus Christi, Texas in March 2015 and participated in a panel discussion on coastal outreach activities at the Texas Beach and Dune Forum in September 2015 also held in Corpus Christi, Texas.
 The website, too, continues to be instrumental in extending the reach of the program and increasing public awareness.
 Given the number of inquiries from people wishing to enter their school or group in THSCMP, information on the program and on the results it generates certainly seems to be reaching the public.

-SCIENTIFIC RESULTS OF 1997-2015 STUDIES
+SCIENTIFIC RESULTS OF 1997-2016 STUDIES

 Profile data are entered into BMAP (Beach Morphology and Analysis Package) in CEDAS (Coastal Engineering Design & Analysis System) version 4.0.
 BMAP, originally developed by the U.S. Army Corp of Engineers, is commonly used by coastal engineers and scientists in beach-profile analysis.
 Beach-volume calculations are then made using BMAP, and shoreline and vegetation-line positions are determined from field notes made by students and scientists.
 The shoreline is designated by the wet/dry line or a berm crest.
-(Volume, shoreline, and vegetationline plots for each monitoring site are found in Appendix B, and profile plots are in Appendix C.)
+(Volume, shoreline, and vegetation-line plots for each monitoring site are found in Appendix B, and profile plots are in Appendix C.)

 Students from Ball High School have been collecting data for the THSCMP since 1997.
 During this time frame, Tropical Storm Frances (September 1998) played a major role in reshaping the beaches in Galveston County.
 Data collected by Ball High School students on Galveston Island have been used by scientists at the Bureau to track beach and dune recovery stages following this storm, which caused significant damage to beaches along the southeast coast of Texas, comparable to damage caused by Category 3 Hurricane Alicia in 1983 (Hepner and Gibeaut, 2004).
 Several other severe storms have also impacted the study area.
-Tropical Storm Allison (June 2001), Tropical Storm Fay (September 2002), Hurricane Claudette (July 2003), and Hurricane Rita (September 2005) have each caused varying degrees of damage to beaches and dunes along the Texas coast (fig. 11).
+Tropical Storm Allison (June 2001), Tropical Storm Fay (September 2002), Hurricane Claudette (July 2003), and Hurricane Rita (September 2005) have each caused varying degrees of damage to beaches and dunes along the Texas coast (fig. 12).
 Ball High School students provided important pre-storm beach topography data from their field trips during the 2004-2005 and 2007-2008 academic years.